pamunev/pamunev.github.io/docs/_posts/2024-01-04-flashcards-blog-day-one.markdown

 Now, my front-end is not showing any errors.
 It’s showing three decks with the same name and description – one per card in that deck.
 Then a fourth deck with the single card that belongs to deck 2.

 My next step is figuring out how to make those 3 decks be only 1 deck with all 3 cards within it.

+The "cards" key should also return an array, upon which the .length method can be used.